-Jerry took immediate action and sought the professional advice of the doctors at Fox Chase Cancer Center.
+I took immediate action and sought the professional advice of the doctors at Fox Chase Cancer Center.
 Being a dentist, I knew of Fox Chase’s reputation, and several oral surgery friends highly recommended going there.
-I made an appointment with John A. Ridge, MD, PhD, FACS, Chief of Head and Neck Surgery at Fox Chase, who, along with a Fox Chase pathologist, read and assessed his test slides.
+I made an appointment with Dr. John A. Ridge, chief of head and neck surgery at Fox Chase, who, along with a Fox Chase pathologist, read and assessed my test slides.

-Dr. Ridge met with Jerry to review treatment options and felt the best course of action (for this small tongue cancer) would be to remove part of the tongue and lymph nodes from the neck.
+Dr. Ridge met with me to review treatment options and felt the best course of action (for this small tongue cancer) would be to remove part of the tongue and lymph nodes from the neck.
 Removal of the tongue cancer with clear margins was designed to cure the cancers there, and removal of lymph nodes could tell whether more treatment should be recommended.
-In addition to the surgery, Jerry would need physical and speech therapy.
-He was pleased to learn after his operation that radiation and chemotherapy were not needed.
+In addition to the surgery, I needed physical and speech therapy.
+I was pleased to learn after my operation that radiation and chemotherapy were not needed.

-Following his surgery, Jerry stayed in the hospital for three nights and recovered at home during the next several weeks.
-During this period, Jerry's wife cared for him as he slowly returned to eating solid foods and worked with what he calls "the wonderful speech and physical therapists at Fox Chase Cancer Center."
-He even returned to his dental practice on a reduced schedule.
+Following surgery, I stayed in the hospital for three nights and recovered at home during the next several weeks.
+During this period, my wife cared for me as I slowly returned to eating solid foods and worked with the wonderful speech and physical therapists at Fox Chase.
+After six weeks of recovery, I returned to my dental practice on a reduced schedule for about a month.

 I now understand and promote the importance of oral cancer early-detection screenings.
-In December 2009, Jerry retired from his dental practice and has filled his time as a vocal and active advocate for thorough and proactive oral cancer screenings, as well as a volunteer at Fox Chase and then at a local hospital.
+In December 2009, I retired from my dental practice and filled my time as a vocal and active advocate for thorough and proactive oral cancer screenings.
+I also spent some time as a volunteer at Fox Chase and then at a local hospital.

-Shortly after his surgery, Jerry joined several organizations whose missions are to educate and lobby for more and better oral cancer screenings.
-Today, he continues to spread the word by addressing students at regional dental schools, participating daily in an Oral Cancer Foundation patient forum on the Internet, and by speaking and providing free oral screenings at community events and fundraisers.
+Shortly after my surgery, I joined several organizations whose missions are to educate and lobby for more and better oral cancer screenings.
+I continued to spread the word by addressing students at regional dental schools, participating daily in an Oral Cancer Foundation patient forum on the Internet, and speaking at and providing free oral screenings at community events and fundraisers.